‘Days Of Our Lives’ Spoilers: Stefano’s Old Link Goes Missing

 As for other Days of Our Lives spoilers, Nicole and Chloe’s custody battle begins.
 Brady’s disappointed that Chloe is not letting the Holly situation go, and he doesn’t think that Deimos deserves to be Holly’s stepfather either.
 That said, as we know Deimos has a whole set of problems on his hands and isn’t fairing well when it comes to salvaging his relationship with Nicole.

-That said, Brady does think that Nicole deserves to raise her daughter and hopes that Chloe will eventually come to the same conclusion before the trial starts, but spoilers state that Chloe is not backing down without a fight for Holly.
-Nicole seeks Justin’s help to prepare for the nastiest battle of her life, but as Days of Our Lives fans know Nicole has her past to worry about when it comes to gaining custody.
+In addition, Brady does think that Nicole deserves to raise her daughter and hopes that Chloe will eventually come to the same conclusion before the trial starts, but spoilers state that Chloe is not backing down without a fight for Holly.
+Nicole seeks Justin’s help to prepare for the nastiest battle of her life, but as Days of Our Lives fans know, Nicole has her past to worry about when it comes to gaining custody.
 It’s said that her past might come to bite her, including her relationship with Deimos, who she has been trying to distance herself from.

 What do you think of these Days of Our Lives spoilers?